pagkly/Zed/Investopedia3/Decision Theory Definition.md

 ## Understanding Decision Theory

 Decision theory brings together psychology, statistics, philosophy, and mathematics to analyze the decision-making process.
-Decision theory is closely related to [game theory](https://www.investopedia.com/terms/g/gametheory.asp) and is studied within the context of understanding the activities and decisions underpinning activities such as [auctions](https://www.investopedia.com/terms/a/auction.asp), evolution, and marketing.
+Decision theory is closely related to [[game theory]](https://www.investopedia.com/terms/g/gametheory.asp) and is studied within the context of understanding the activities and decisions underpinning activities such as [[auctions]](https://www.investopedia.com/terms/a/auction.asp), evolution, and marketing.

 There are three main areas of decision theory.
 Each studies a different type of decision making.